-Recently, we had a discussion with a previous customer about the feasibility of a migration from their current collaboration environment to Microsoft’s Office 365 cloud platform.
-It was made quite clear during the conversations that any potential migration would not be undertaken until sometime – probably about a year – in the future.
+Not too long ago, we discussed with a former customer the feasibility of migrating from their current collaboration environment to Microsoft’s Office 365 Cloud platform.
+It was made clear during our conversations that any potential cloud migration would not be undertaken until some time later – probably about a year later- in the future.

-One of the issues with this and planning for a migration this far in advance is that the Office 365 platform is likely to change in that time frame, especially as SharePoint – where a lot of the content would be stored – is currently going through a transition period from its “classic” to “modern” design.
-For anyone who is not aware of the evolution of Office 365 and the changes SharePoint has gone through already then this should help.
+One of the issues with this, and with planning for a cloud migration this far in advance, is that the Office 365 platform is likely to change in that time frame, especially as SharePoint – where a lot of the content would be stored – is currently going through a transition period from its “classic” to “modern” design.
+For anyone unaware of the evolution of Office 365 and the changes SharePoint has gone through already then this_link should help.

-This raised the question “Well what is Microsoft’s plan for Office365?”.
-To answer that question I have decided to write a quarterly blog to cover the updates that will affect our migrations and potential customers taken directly from the road map for Office 365, beginning with the changes that are scheduled to be rolled out by the end of this year.
+This raised the question ,”Well, what are Microsoft’s plans for Office365?”.
+To answer that question I have decided to write a quarterly blog to cover the updates that will affect our cloud migration projects and potential customers taken directly from the road map for Office 365, beginning with the changes that are scheduled to be rolled out by the end of this year.

 - Yammer tab in Microsoft Teams – The ability to add a Yammer tab to Microsoft Teams will allow Easier access to Yammer communities